jarvisteach/appJar/docs/mkdocs/docs/pythonBars.md

     Will remove all buttons from the toolbar.
     The empty toolbar will be hidden, unless `hide` is set to False.

+* `.setToolbarBg(bg)`
+    Will change the toolbar to be the specified colour.
+    The empty toolbar will be hidden, unless `hide` is set to False.

 ---
 <div style='text-align: center;'>
 *Advertisement&nbsp;<sup>[why?](/advertising)</sup>*